codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 ## Changelog

 - **20th of June, 2020**
-  - `code-server` has done a lot to improve the onboarding and setup experience, so the article has been cleaned up a bit
-    - Removed section on how to daemonize the setup
+  - Removed section on how to daemonize the setup now that `code-server` has added their own support for this
-    - Switched to using the new install script instead of downloading and setting up assets manually
+  - Switched to using `code-server`'s new install script instead of downloading and setting up assets manually
-    - Updated letsencrypt instructions to utilize new config.yml to contain cert paths and password
+  - Updated letsencrypt instructions to utilize `code-server`'s new config.yml to contain cert paths and password